WhatTheFuzz/github-repo-scraper/README.md

 ## Description

-Just a simple script to pull down all publib GitHub repositories.
+Just a simple script to pull down all public GitHub repositories.
 It stores the results in a CSV, which is not lookup efficient.
 It should be easy to change to something like SQL, but YMMV; CSV is good enough for my needs.

 The script grabs all of the [properties][repo-properties] available to Repository objects.
 Each repository is stored as a new row in the CSV.
 The CSV is meant to be read in with `pandas`.